The substantial electron model is a theoretical model, which is

 some point the central magnetic field, shielded by the shell’s field, breaks

-the outer shell.
-The star turns into a magnetar, while the discharged matter is
+shell.
+The star turns into a magnetar, and the ejected matter is negatively

-negatively charged and magnetized, since it mainly consists of such elements as
+charged and magnetized, as it consists mainly of iron-type elements found on

-iron, located at the surface of the star.
-The matter ejected from the star
+the surface of the star.
+The matter ejected from the star corresponds to an

 1) The electron’s matter is not